 These results make it possible for Degroof Petercam Luxembourg to continue to operate on a very solid financial basis.
-The consolidated CET1 ratio after taking into account the audited result and distributed dividends is 24.44%.
+The consolidated CET1 ratio after taking into account the audited result is 32.33%.

-As at 31 December 2022, the Asset Services business recorded EUR 49.3 billion in assets under administration and/or custody, including EUR 9.6 billion for third-party funds.
-These assets fell by 17% compared with the previous year, primarily as a result of the market downturn.
+As at 31 December 2023, the Asset Services business recorded EUR 49.9 billion in assets under administration and/or custody, including EUR 7.6 billion for third-party funds.
+These assets grew slightly by 1.5% year-on-year.